-Other assessment should comply with procedures used for all other pupils in the school concerned, e.g. NC Levels.
+Other assessment should comply with procedures used for all other pupils in the school concerned.

 Care should be taken to ensure that assessment is not culturally biased against pupils from particular ethnic groups or influenced by unconscious assumptions about relative abilities and characteristics of different ethnic groups.